List of tallest buildings in Mumbai

 The first skyscrapers in Mumbai were constructed during the 1970s, when Usha Kiran and Matru Mandir were developed and stood at about 250 ft, or 25 floors, each.
 After a significant lull, construction projects since the mid-1990s began taking the skyline upwards, with a major acceleration in the pace of development since 2000, when the Lower Parel area began developing.
-Palais Royale structurally topped out in 2018 and is the tallest building in the country with a height of 320 meters.
+Palais Royale structurally topped out in 2018 and is the tallest building in the country with a height of 320 meters, but remains under construction; the estimated completion of the building is in 2025 as per the Council on Tall Buildings and Urban Habitat.
+The tallest completed building Mumbai is Lokhandwala Minerva, making it India's first completed supertall skyscraper.